Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-In this section, we provide an overview of the RED$140$ dataset, which is used for both model parsing and coordinated attack detection.
-Note that, for the experiment reported in Tab.~1a of the main paper, we follow the test sets defined in RED$116$~\cite{asnani2021reverse}.
-When we construct RED$140$, we use images from ImageNet, FFHQ, CelebHQ, CIFAR10 and LSUN as the real-images category of RED$140$, nd exclude GM that is not trained on the real-image category of RED$140$.
-In addition, both RED$116$ and RED$140$ contain various image content and resolution, and the details about RED$140$ is uncovered in Fig.~\ref{fig:RED_140}.
-For test sets~(Tab.~\ref{tab:test_sets}), we follow the dataset partition of RED$116$, whereas excluding the GMs that is trained on real images which RED$140$ does have.
-For example, JFT-$300$M is used to train BigGAN, so we remove \texttt{BIGGAN\_128}, \texttt{BIGGAN\_256} and \texttt{BIGGAN\_512} in the first, second and third test sets.
+\Section{RED$140$ Dataset} In this section, we provide an overview of the RED$140$ dataset, which is used for both model parsing and coordinated attack detection.
+Note that, for the experiment reported in Tab.~\ref{tab:red_116} of the supplementary, we follow the test sets defined in RED$116$~\cite{asnani2021reverse}.
+When we construct RED$140$, we use images from ImageNet, FFHQ, CelebHQ, CIFAR10, and LSUN as the real-images category of RED$140$.
+We exclude GM that is not trained in the real-image category of RED$140$.
+In addition, both RED$116$ and RED$140$ contain various image content and resolution, and the details about RED$140$ are uncovered in Fig.~\ref{fig:RED_140} of the supplementary.
+For test sets~(Tab.~\ref{tab:test_sets} of the supplementary), we follow the dataset partition of RED$116$, excluding the GMs that are trained on real images, which RED$140$ does have.
+For example, JFT-$300$M is used to train BigGAN, so we remove \texttt{BIGGAN\_128}, \texttt{BIGGAN\_256} and \texttt{BIGGAN\_512} in the first, second, and third test sets.